 Because sustainable tourism is all about how an organisation makes its decisions on a triple bottom line basis, i.e. not just for maximum profit (the economic bottom line).
 Rather, the organisation considers on balance people (social) and planet (environmental) impacts too, whether design, construction, energy, water, waste, staff employment, procurement, partnerships etc.

 But what’s in it for you?

 A More Sustainable Life

 You don’t need to be a tree hugger or ecowarrior to be conscious of sustainability.
-If you’re someone who already considers sustainability for your other lifestyle and purchase decisions, whether for your food, clothing, beauty, interiors, energy, transport options… perhaps already cutting out single use plastics, shopping locally, buying organic or growing your own vegetables… then you’ll probably be thinking about the sustainability of your transport, travel and holidays too.
+If you’re someone who already considers sustainability for your other lifestyle and purchase decisions, whether for your food, clothing, beauty, interiors, energy, transport options… perhaps already cutting out single use plastics, shopping locally, buying organic or growing your own vegetables… then you’ll probably be thinking about the sustainability of your travel and holidays too.

 Getting your facts right first will help you make sustainable decisions.

 The carbon footprint of tourism is around 8% of global emissions (Lenzen et. al, 2018): three quarters from transport, of which 40% (3.2% total) from aviation and 32% (2.5% total) from cars; 21% (1.7% total) from accommodation, and the rest from activities (UNWTO-UNEP-WMO, 2008).

 NB.
 The majority (4.8/8%) of carbon impacts created in tourism are without flying, so staycations don’t mean no carbon emissions.